 The smaller-sized toy animals are great yarn busters as they often need only 50 yards or less.
 They are also quicker to finish.

 Knitted toys usually feature various types of techniques for shaping such as short rows, increasing and decreasing, and because knitted toys are small projects, they are a great way to pick up these techniques without committing to a large project like a sweater, cardigan and more.

 Oh, most toy animals do not require blocking.
 Yay!

 To knit toy animals, you really need to know how to knit in the round.
 Most animals either have a round body or designers will design a cute round body for it.
 Limbs are almost always knit in the round.
 Knitting all the tiny pieces flat and then seaming them up is too tedious to be enjoyable.

 Toy animals can be either realistic or cute.
-A good example is the 2 octopus patterns in my list.
+A good example is the 2 octopus patterns on my list.
 One is uber realistic while the other is cute and cuddly.

 Nameless is made up of several garter stitch rectangles and squares.
-It is easy to make up with a bit of sewing but it would make a great cuddly toy for a small child.
+It is easy to put it together with a bit of sewing.
+What a great cuddly toy for a small child it makes.